starlkj/docker-crowd/README.md

 ### Prerequisites

-* MySQL 5.6 (it is not compatible with MySQL 5.7)
+* MySQL 5.5 or 5.6 (please notice that Crowd is not compatible with MySQL 5.7)
+* PostgreSQL 8.4+

-* Postgres driver is shipped with the Crowd distribution, so please confer the documentation for compatibility
+> The Postgres driver is shipped with the Crowd distribution, whereas the MySQL driver will be downloaded when running the image.

 #### Database Setup

-MySQL setup:
+MySQL setup (assuming that MySQL isn't installed yet):

 ```
-$ $DB_PWD=<pwd>
-$ docker run -d -p 3306:3306 --name mysql -v /var/mysql:/var/lib/mysql -e MYSQL_ROOT_PASSWORD=$DB_PWD mysql/mysql-server:5.6
+$ docker run -d -p 3306:3306 --name mysql -v /var/mysql:/var/lib/mysql -e MYSQL_ROOT_PASSWORD=[db-password] mysql/mysql-server:5.6
-$ mysql -u root -p$DB_PWD
+$ mysql -h 172.17.0.2 -u root -p[db-password]
-$ CREATE DATABASE IF NOT EXISTS crowd character set utf8 collate utf8_bin;
+CREATE DATABASE IF NOT EXISTS crowd character set utf8 collate utf8_bin;
-$ CREATE DATABASE IF NOT EXISTS crowdid character set utf8;
+CREATE DATABASE IF NOT EXISTS crowdid character set utf8;
 ```

-If you use a default Docker installation the assigned IP for the first docker container, in this case mysql, the IP 172.17.0.2 will be designated the mysql instance.
+If you use a default Docker installation with no images installed, the assigned IP for MySQL will be: `172.17.0.2`.

-### Execution
+### Installation

 Run docker using port 8095 on your host (if available):